jackrzhang/toy-redux/README.md

 # toy-redux

 Not implemented:
-- `dispatch` may be called from a change listener
+- Support subscribing or unsubscribing from a change listener
 - `Store` is also an `Observable`

 TODO: